Migration Guide to 9.x (2025-05-10)

 -

-deprecating editorOptions and filterOptions, they are being renamed as options
+deprecating editorOptions and filterOptions, they are being renamed as a more generic options name

-in order to make it easier to merge and simplify editor/filter options, I'm merging them into a single options property which will make it more easily transportable (you will be able to reuse the same options for both the editor/filter if need be).
-You can start using options in v9.0 and above.
+in order to make it easier to merge and simplify editor/filter options, I'm renaming the options to a single options property which will make it more easily transportable (you will be able to reuse the same options for both the editor/filter if you wanted).
+You can start using options in v9.0 and above (or keep using editorOptions, filterOptions).

 import { type MultipleSelectOption } from '@slickgrid-universal/common';